j-a-s-d/tabac/README.txt

         #endif
           z = 1;

+    - also keep present that if you are opening blocks inside conditional defines you will have to close them before exiting the conditional code, you can do that with a comment line or even a blank line, for
+      example:

+        #ifdef X
+          struct ABC
+            int field;

+        #endif

   * SOME CONFiGURABLE OPTiONS

     in the tabac.cfg file (located in the same directory than the tabac